 Private school teachers work in a variety of unique school settings and teach K-12 curricula according to the specific philosophical, religious or academic standards of a particular school.
 Private schools tend to have smaller class sizes and lower rates of disciplinary problems than public schools.

 Private School Teacher Education Requirements

 A bachelor's degree is the minimum educational requirement for a private school teacher.
 Private schools typically prefer to hire graduates with either a 4-year subject degree or expertise in a specialized field, such as history or mathematics.
 Many private schools offer fellowships or internships to qualified applicants after they graduate from college.
-Fellows and interns complete on-the-job training, learn the specific teaching theory of their private school and are supervised by fellow teachers.
+Fellows and interns complete on-the-job training, learn the specific teaching theory of the private school and are supervised by fellow teachers.

 Private School Teacher Salary and Career Info

-Private school teachers tend to earn slightly lower salaries than their public-school counterparts.
+Private school teachers tend to earn lower salaries than their public-school counterparts.
 However, the BLS reports that they also tend to have fewer students in their classes and more autonomy in setting educational and behavioral standards for their students.